The incredible journey of recovery for the father who saved his family from their burning home

 "He's been a great source of inspiration to us all," said occupational therapist Denise Johnston.

-She said it's a "honour" to work with someone with such a positive attitude in the face of great adversities in his life.
-"Etienne's doing great."
+She said it's an "honour" to work with someone with such a positive attitude in the face of great adversities in his life.

-But Basenge's recovery recently had a setback.
-He took a tumble down the stairs and now the family is on the move again.
+But Basenge recently had a setback.
+He took a tumble down the stairs, and now the family is on the move again.

-On Wednesday, the family moved out of the townhouse where they've been staying and into a one-floor apartment near downtown Dartmouth.
+On Wednesday, the family moved out of the townhouse on Princess Margaret Boulevard where they've been staying and into a one-floor apartment near downtown Dartmouth.

 What was left of the townhouse that caught fire has been demolished — there's now a big gap between the other rowhouses on the block.